-- Preventive and diagnostic services, such as routine oral exams, cleanings, x-rays, topical fluoride applications and sealants, - Basic therapeutic and restorative services, such as fillings and extractions, and - Major services, such as fixed bridgework, crowns, dentures and gum surgery.
+- Preventive and diagnostic services, such as routine oral exams, cleanings, x-rays, topical fluoride applications and sealants, - Basic therapeutic and restorative services, such as fillings and extractions, - Major services, such as fixed bridgework, crowns, dentures and gum surgery, and - Orthodontic services, such as diagnostic procedures and appliances to realign teeth.

 Dental benefits are subject to frequency limits and there is an annual maximum for adult dental care.
-(For additional details, see pages 62-71.)
+(For additional details, see pages 60-64.)